-Patrick Lefevère’s team has always answered the call of the Spanish race under its different names, since 2003 alongside Quick Step-Davitamon.
-The Belgian team will take off from Irun for the 20th edition of a race where they have already won 31 stages (19 in the past four editions).
-In 2017, Matteo Trentin became one of the stars of the race after winning four stage victories, showing an undeniable command of sprint finishes.
-Iron fist maintained by his compatriot Elia Viviani, with three partial triumphs in 2018, all of them a sprint to the finish-line.
+Patrick Lefevère’s team has always answered the call of the Spanish race under its different names, since 2001 alongside Domo-Farm Frites.
+The Belgian team will take off from Burgos for the 21st edition of a race where they have already won 32 stages (20 in the past five editions).
+In 2017, Matteo Trentin became one of the stars of the race after winning four stage victories, showing an undeniable command of bunch sprint finales.
+Iron fist maintained by his compatriot Elia Viviani, with three partial triumphs in 2018.
 Their names appear in golden letters next to Paolo Bettini, winner of five stages between 2005 and 2008.

 This mastery in Grand Tour stage victories, as well as in one-day races, led them to end 2018 with a total of 73 triumphs.
 One of these 73 was obtained by Enric Mas in the 20th stage of La Vuelta 18, with the arrival at Coll de la Gallina, where the Spanish rider sealed the first podium for the Belgians in the Spanish Tour.

 Patrick Lefevère’s team continues to be very popular in 2021.
 In La Vuelta 20, although they did not impose the undisputed dominion obtained in past editions, they were one of the driving forces behind each stage.
 Finally, the Belgian victory tally added a stage triumph by Sam Bennett in Ejea de los Caballeros, and the prize to the race’s Most Aggressive Rider went to Rémi Cavagna.